jxmot/php-http_error_page/README.md

 ## Testing Locally

 For testing on a PC this will require the installation and setup of [XAMPP](https://www.apachefriends.org/index.html) or [MAMP](https://www.mamp.info).
+I prefer XAMPP.

+Sometimes using a local web server can be frustrating because of the path where the *document root* is located.
+It would possible mean that you would have to place your repo folder(s) in a specific location.
+For example - `c:\xampp\htdocs`.

+But that problem is easily fixed.
+Like Linux, Windows has the ability to create *folder junctions* (*i.e "symbolic links" in Linux*).
+So that means that your repositories (or other projects) can be located *anywhere* on the PC where your local web server is running.
+Just make a *junction* in your document root to access it via HTTP.

+**NOTE**: Typically there are no SSL certificates in that type of installation, which is OK because this project does not require SSL.

 ### Folder Junctions

 You might be familiar with a Linux *hard link*.
 The Window's equivalent is a *junction*.
-And they are particularly useful when keeping project folders organized in separate and possibly unrelated locations but you want to serve them with XAMPP during development.
+And they are particularly useful when keeping project folders organized in separate and possibly unrelated locations but you want to serve them with XAMPP(*or MAMP*) during development.

 Some alternatives to this method are -